One member is planning a trip to Singapore, and will be flying Business class. Should they choose Qantas, Singapore Airlines or Scoot?

 I have to fly from Perth to Singapore for a business meeting next month.
 Qantas and Singapore Airlines both have a direct flight from Perth – Qantas has only one, while Singapore has several but like Qantas, only one is early afternoon which is my preference.
 The Qantas plane is a Boeing 737-800 (winglets) both ways while the Singapore Airlines flights is on a Boeing 777-200 one way and an Airbus A330-300 the other.

 Of the two full service airlines offering direct flights, Qantas is significantly cheaper than Singapore Airlines.
-But Qantas’ Business class product on this route is widely considered inferior.
+But Qantas’ Business class product on the Perth-Singapore route is widely considered inferior.
 Singapore Airlines flies wide-body Airbus A330 and Boeing 777 aircraft on the route, equipped with flat-bed seats in Business class.
 By comparison, Qantas flies narrow-body Boeing 737s with standard recliner seats in the pointy-end.

 Our member’s reasons for considering Qantas include the cheaper fares and the ability to earn points and status credits.
 But our members are unanimous in recommending Singapore Airlines.
 Not only do they offer a better seat and service in Business class, but they offer a choice of four flights every day.
 Qantas offers only 1-2 flights per day.